mirkin/setups/iosdev.md

 let implicitInt: Int = assumedInt
 ```

 You can still use optional binding on an implicitly unwrapped optional.
+It's still an optional behind the scenes you just don't have to unwrap it.

 nil coalescing operator ??
 ```swift